citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 replication factor.
 Because all three of those match, there's a 1-to-1 correspondence between ``http_request`` shards and ``http_request_1min`` shards, and Citus will place matching shards on the same worker.
-This is called colocation; it makes queries such as joins faster and our rollups possible.
+This is called :ref:`co-location <colocation>`; it makes queries such as joins faster and our rollups possible.

 .. image:: /images/colocation.png
-  :alt: colocation in citus
+  :alt: co-location in citus

 In order to populate ``http_request_1min`` we're going to periodically run the equivalent of an INSERT INTO SELECT.
 We'll run a function on all the workers which runs INSERT INTO SELECT on every matching pair of shards.
-This is possible because the tables are colocated.
+This is possible because the tables are co-located.

 .. code-block:: plpgsql